Jessie219-web/wiki-documents/docs/Edge/NVIDIA_Jetson/Carrier_Boards/J401/J401_carrierboard_Hardware_Interfaces_Usage.md

 ---
 ## Introduction

-**[reComputer J401 carrier board](https://www.seeedstudio.com/reComputer-J401-Carrier-Board-for-Jetson-Orin-NX-Orin-Nano-p-5636.html)** supports **NVIDIA Jetson Orin Nano/NX([Orin Nano 4GB](https://www.seeedstudio.com/NVIDIA-JETSON-ORIN-NANO-4GB-Module-p-5553.html?___store=retailer)/[Orin Nano 8GB](https://www.seeedstudio.com/NVIDIA-JETSON-ORIN-NANO-8GB-Module-p-5551.html)**, **[Orin NX 8GB](https://www.seeedstudio.com/NVIDIA-Jetson-Orin-NX-Module-8GB-p-5522.html)/[Orin NX 16GB](https://www.seeedstudio.com/NVIDIA-Jetson-Orin-NX-Module-16GB-p-5523.html))** bringing exceptional performance and being engineered to tackle tough edge computing tasks with ease.
+The **[reComputer J401 carrier board](https://www.seeedstudio.com/reComputer-J401-Carrier-Board-for-Jetson-Orin-NX-Orin-Nano-p-5636.html)** supports **NVIDIA Jetson Orin Nano/NX([Orin Nano 4GB](https://www.seeedstudio.com/NVIDIA-JETSON-ORIN-NANO-4GB-Module-p-5553.html?___store=retailer)/[Orin Nano 8GB](https://www.seeedstudio.com/NVIDIA-JETSON-ORIN-NANO-8GB-Module-p-5551.html)**, **[Orin NX 8GB](https://www.seeedstudio.com/NVIDIA-Jetson-Orin-NX-Module-8GB-p-5522.html)/[Orin NX 16GB](https://www.seeedstudio.com/NVIDIA-Jetson-Orin-NX-Module-16GB-p-5523.html))** bringing exceptional performance and being engineered to tackle tough edge computing tasks with ease.
 It's the perfect choice for developing industrial automation systems, building powerful AI applications, and more.

-It features networking capability that is equipped with a **Gigabit Ethernet port** for fast networking.
-It also comes with four **USB 3.2 Type-A (10Gbps) ports**, one **USB 2.0 Type-C port**, and one **CAN connector** for versatile connectivity options.This extension board has been mounted with one **M.2 Key M 2280** and one **M.2 Key E** slot for ample space for flexible storage and wireless connectivity expansion.
+It features networking capability that is equipped with 1x **Gigabit Ethernet port** for fast networking.
+It also comes with 4x **USB 3.2 Type-A (10Gbps) ports**, 1x **USB 2.0 Type-C port**, and 1x **CAN connector** for versatile connectivity options.
+This extension board has been mounted with 1x **M.2 Key M 2280** for SSD card(128GB NVMe 2280 SSD included) and 1x **M.2 Key E** slot for LTE wireless connectivity expansion.

 In addition, there are multiple peripherals supported on the board.
-It can enable users to capture and display high-quality video content with two **15-pin CSI camera connectors** and the **HDMI 2.1 port**.
-There also includes a **FAN connec260 Pin SODIMMtor** for cooling purposes and one **RTC socket** for reliable timekeeping.
+It can enable users to capture and display high-quality video content with 2x **15-pin MIPI-CSI** and 1x **HDMI 2.1** connector for camera and display connection.
+There also includes a **5V PWM FAN header**, one **RTC socket** and **2-pin RTC header**.

 The board supports a wide input range of **9-19V DC**, making it flexible to integrate into a variety of computing tasks.
 It maintains operation in the temperature range from -10°C to 60°C.